About Dwayne R. James

 "I don't call my paintings artwork, because they're too much fun to create.
 Instead, I call them artplay."

 Watercolour artist and author Dwayne James has a passion for creating art and stories that are uniquely, and often unapologetically, Canadian.
-Living in the Lakefield area, he has been feverishly living a creatively-driven life for the past decade, that is when his very forgiving family allows.
+Now living in the Chester Basin, Nova Scotia area, he has been feverishly living a creatively-driven life for the past decade, that is when his very forgiving family allows.

 Dwayne studied archaeology in University which is how he learned to write creatively.
 “The most important skill I accrued in University,” he says, “was the ability to pretentiously write about myself in the third person.”

 With no formal art training, Dwayne has always preferred the self-guided, experimental approach.
 In fact, he taught himself how to illustrate archaeological artifacts while completing his Master’s degree at Trent University.
 Said his thesis supervisor at the time: “There might not be much in the way of coherent theoretical content in Dwayne’s thesis, but damn, it looks pretty!”

 Dwayne had played with watercolours a little in his life, but it has only been relatively recently when he truly began to experiment and develop his style.
 An avid paddler and wilderness nut, it’s natural that most of Dwayne’s paintings should reflect this passion.